LeadRDRK/Winenobe/README.md

 This script is not created or officially supported by the Finobe team.

+Have a problem or just wanna talk ?
 Join our Discord server: https://discord.gg/ZHP5TxT
 # Dependencies
 - Wine Staging (Wine Stable and Wine Dev have a bug which prevents the camera from working properly.)
 - wget